 Google Academy for Ads is Google’s own digital school for those seeking knowledge and accreditation on a variety of digital marketing, advertising, content creation, and business administration topics.
 This is where you can get your Google Ads Fundamentals accreditation.

 The Google Ads section itself covers all things digital advertising on Google, providing informative training courses and certifications.

-It is not required to be an advertising professional, or to have previous experience using Google Ads, as the courses cover beginner and intermediate levels.
+It is not required to be an advertising professional, or to have previous experience using Google Ads to take the Google Advertising Fundamentals exam on the Google Academy for Ads interface.
+This is because the courses cover beginner and intermediate levels.
 All you need to do is create a Google account and sign up to Academy for Ads.

 To ease the assessment, Google offers the exams in :

 - Spanish & Spanish (Latin America)

 In case you don’t pass with the first try, you can retake the assessment a day later.
 Successful examinees acquire a certification that expires within a year.

 To pass Google Ad Fundamentals and other Google Ads exams, you need to score a minimum of 80% of the multiple-choice questions.
 By passing Google Ads Fundamentals and one additional assessment, you can earn the Google Ads product certification.

 The personalised certification can be printed straight from the Google Academy for Ads interface, or included in your LinkedIn achievements to showcase your expertise, and to stand out among the advertising professionals.
 If your company is looking to become a Google Partner, you can share your accreditations, which will contribute to your company’s badge and status.